PersiaML/tutorials/src/inference/index.md

 Inference
 ======

-persia is able to be deployed with the similar way as its training phase.
+When deploying online inference services, like training, middlewares and embedding servers also needs to be deployed.

+However, unlike training, there is no trainer, instead an inference service.
+After a inference server receives requests, it first lookup Embedding remotely, and then do forwarding locally.

-In this section, we will show you how to deploy a model with [torchserve][].
+[TorchServe] is a flexible and easy to use tool for serving PyTorch models, in this section, we will show you how to deploy a PerisaML model with it.

-## 1. Prepare your handler for torchserve
+## 1. Prepare handler for torchserve

-You can write a [custom handler][] which derive from torchserve BaseHandler, to lookup embedding from embedding server in preprocess procedure.

-An implment of a custom handler is:
+Customized behavior(e.g. preprocess or postprocess) of TorchServe could be defined by writing a Python script, which called [custom handler].
+TorchServe executes this code when it runs.

+There are ways to write custom handler, one of them is [custom-handler-with-class-level-entry-point].

+Here is an example:

 ```
+from persia.ctx import InferCtx
+from persia.prelude import forward_directly_from_bytes

+from ts.torch_handler.base_handler import BaseHandler

+from abc import ABC
+import torch
+import os

 class PersiaHandler(BaseHandler, ABC):
     def initialize(self, context):
         super().initialize(context)
-        middleware_services = [os.environ["MIDDLEWARE_SERVICE"]]
-        self.persia_backend = PersiaEmbeddingClientPyClass(0, middleware_services)
-        self.persia_context = TrainCtx()
+        self.persia_context = InferCtx()

     def preprocess(self, data):
+        with self.persia_context as ctx:
             batch = data[0].get('batch')
             batch = bytes(batch)
-        # this function copy tensor to device, and lookup from embedding server, return PythonTrainBatch class
-        batch = self.persia_backend.batch_to_device_dirct(batch, 0)
+            batch = forward_directly_from_bytes(batch, 0)

-        # this function construct torch tensor which is similar with training phase
-        model_input, _ = self.persia_context.prepare_features(batch, is_training=False)
+            model_input = ctx.prepare_features(batch)

         return model_input